openhp/Display/README.md

 | ARDUINO PRO MINI              | 1 |
 | 1602 display with i2c         | 1 |
 | 1602 Plastic case             | 1 |

+## License
+© 2018-2021 D.A.A.
+All rights reserved; gonzho AT web.de; https://github.com/openhp/Display/.<br>

+Text, media and other materials licensed under [CC-BY-SA License v4.0](https://creativecommons.org/licenses/by-sa/4.0/).<br>
+Attribution: You must clearly attribute Valden Remote Display (https://github.com/openhp/Display/) original work in any derivative works.<br>
+Share and Share Alike: If you make modifications or additions to the content you re-use, you must license them under the CC-BY-SA License v4.0 or later.<br>
+Indicate changes: If you make modifications or additions, you must indicate in a reasonable fashion that the original work has been modified.<br>
+You are free: to share and adapt the material for any purpose, even commercially, as long as you follow the license terms.<br>

+The firmware source code licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html). <br>
+This product is distributed in the hope that it will be useful,	but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.<br>

+For third-party libraries licenses used in this product please refer to those libraries.<br>

 ## Author
 <br>